On Multivariate Strong Renewal Theorem: Basic bounds

 \end{lemma}

-\begin{proof} We follow the argument in \cite{petrov:95}, p.~22--26.
+\begin{proof} The argument follows the one on p.~22--26 of \cite{\Petr}.
 Let $f$ be a probability density on $\ssp$ such that $f(x) = f(-x)$ and $\ft f\in L^1$.
 For $y\in \ssp$ and $a>0$, by applying Fourier inversion formula to the density of $X + a^{-1} Y$, where $Y$ has density $f$ and is independent of $X$,

 On the other hand,

 As a result,

 Now for $x=(\eno x d)$, let $f(x) = \prod f_0(x_i)$, where $f_0(y) = 3/(8\pi) [\sin(y/4)/(y/4)]^4$ for $y\in\Reals \setminus\{0\}$ and $f_0(0)=3/(8\pi)$.
 Then for $t=(\eno t d)$, $\ft f(t) = \prod \ft f_0(t_i)$, where